How Often Should Adults Book a Dental Hygienist Appointment?

 At what age should adults start seeing a dental hygienist?

 There is no specific age at which adults should begin seeing a dental hygienist — it depends on individual oral health needs.
 However, the earlier good habits are established, the better.
-Many young adults benefit from hygienist appointments from their late teens onwards.
+Many young adults benefit from hygienist appointments from their late teens onwards, particularly if they are prone to plaque accumulation or have had orthodontic treatment.
+As adults age, the importance of regular hygienist visits often increases, as the risk of gum disease tends to rise over time.
+Your dentist can advise when it may be beneficial for you to begin regular hygienist appointments based on an assessment of your oral health.

 Can a hygienist help with bad breath?

 In many cases, yes.
-Persistent bad breath is often linked to the build-up of bacteria in the mouth.
+Persistent bad breath, known clinically as halitosis, is often linked to the build-up of bacteria in the mouth — particularly on the tongue, between the teeth, and below the gum line.
 A dental hygienist can carry out a professional clean to remove plaque, tartar, and bacteria that may be contributing to the problem.
-They can also assess whether gum disease may be a factor.
+They can also assess whether gum disease may be a factor and provide tailored advice on oral hygiene techniques, including tongue cleaning, that may help manage the condition.
+If bad breath persists despite good oral hygiene and professional cleaning, your dentist may investigate other possible causes.

 Will my hygienist tell me if I have gum disease?